How to get credit for courses taken elsewhere

 New Incoming Students

-Students who transfer to Binghamton University from other institutions should refer to the Guidelines for Courses Taken Elsewhere (.pdf, 85kb) to determine which courses are likely to count towards an economics major, although they may need to be approved by the Economics Department Director of Undergraduate Studies.
+Students who transfer to Binghamton University from other institutions should refer to the Guidelines for Courses Taken Elsewhere (see link above) to determine which courses are likely to count towards an economics major, although they may need to be approved by the Economics Department Director of Undergraduate Studies.
 Course checklists for the four different economics majors may be found here .

 Economics Department Residency Requirements